 How It All Works – Pregnancy Basics

 There are a number of variables involved when pregnancy occurs.
 First, ovulation – the event when the ovary erupts and an egg is produced – occurs on day 14 of an average menstrual cycle.
 The average woman’s menstrual cycle takes 28 days.
 And the day an egg is produced occurs 14 days after the first day of the last menstrual period, or LMP.
 Keep in mind that this 14-day mark is for the average woman, and that, for some women, ovulation can take place later than day 14.
 The egg lives 12-24 hours and if not fertilized will eventually dissolve and be flushed away in menstrual flow.
 Sperm, on the other hand, live 3 days on average.
 So a woman is most fertile 3 days before ovulation and 24 hours after ovulation.
 If she has unprotected sex during that time, fertilization may occur.

 Once fertilized, the egg is swept down the fallopian tube toward the central cavity of the uterus.
 This process can take 6-12 days.
 Once inside the uterus, the egg begins implantation.
 That is the process of embedding in the thick, development-friendly environment of the uterine lining.
 This location is where the pregnancy will develop.
 Once the egg is implanted in the uterine lining, it begins to develop an attachment which will eventually become the placenta.
 In addition, a hormone known as HCG is produced.
-It is only when levels of HCG are high enough to be detected in the mother’s bloodstream that it can be evaluated by either a blood test or a urine test.
+It is only when levels of HCG are high enough to be detected in a woman’s bloodstream that it can be evaluated by either a blood test or a urine test.
 At three weeks of pregnancy (or one week following conception) the range of HCG in normal pregnancy can range from 5-50 mIU/L (a tiny amount, but wide range, in laboratory calculating language).